 Psychological and Emotional Challenges During Detox

-Our drug detox in Michigan is not just a physical process—it’s an emotional and mental challenge as well.
+Our Michigan drug detox is not just a physical process; it’s an emotional and mental challenge as well.
 Many people experience:

 - Managing Cravings and Triggers: Cravings for substances can be overwhelming.
 Learning healthy coping mechanisms such as meditation, breathing exercises, and structured routines can help reduce relapse risk.